bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+    A relational database organizes data into tables which can be linked to other databases and need a predefined schema

 2. Why do tables need a `primary key`?

+    To give them a unique identifier that is the same across all tables

-3. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table. foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+intermediary table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.